 While your feet are doing all that, you're attempting to achieve the second and third goals; to use the least amount of energy possible and to cause the least amount of pain.

 Your legs hold up your entire body weight and any additional weight that we have on you.
 In the case of hiking, you may be carrying a backpack full of essential supplies.
-In most cases, a typical day hiking backpack shouldn't weigh more than 10% of your body weight because it can make your hike more difficult, but it can also add more stress to your gait, which can contribute to knee pain.
+And for every extra kilo/pound you carry in your pack, this adds considerable extra load to your body (and your knees).

 The fourth goal is also essential to understand.
 When walking uphill, you need to exert more strength to raise your legs and hold your body weight up while pushing off.
 Your muscles need to do more work, and additional pressure is placed on your knees.